-Join Gini von Courter for an in-depth discussion in this video Understanding permissions, part of Up and Running with Jive Administration.
+Join Gini von Courter for an in-depth discussion in this video Understanding permissions, part of Learning Jive Administration.

 - Our next topic is permissions.
 Permissions indicate who can view and create, who can modify, delete, even who can administer different sections of content, different places, different spaces within your Jive site.
 By default, all registered users, and because this is a Jive-n site, an internal facing site, not an external site, all the users we have would be registered users by default.
 They can all view all of the content there is.

 So whether we're talking about documents or posts, polls, videos, events, discussions, all of that, all registered users can view it.
 All registered users can also create all those different types of content.
 And all registered users can offer comments on content.
 Additionally, all of our users can create and store up to five avatars.
 To create a sixth, they have to get rid of one.
 They can have up to 10 different profile pictures that they use, and they can edit and view profiles of other users, except they can't see their cell phones unless they also have a specific connection to that person whose profile they want to look at.